 BIO: BARBARA UNES

-“Painting gives me joy”… My high school art teacher gave me my first experience with teaching which has become my profession.
-Although I worked corporately for many years, art and teaching art has always been my first love.
+“Painting gives me joy”… My high school art teacher gave me my first opportunities with Art.
+The enrichment I gained from those experiences lead me to teaching which became my profession.
+Although I worked corporately for many years, Art and teaching has always been my first love.
 As a teacher it is important to explain to students what they are learning, why they are learning it and how that relates to the “world around us.”
-Although teaching is my profession, art in my passion.
-My art business “Art Around Us” reflects my teaching goal to keep art relevant to the real world.
+My Art business “Art Around Us” reflects my teaching goal to keep art relevant to the real world.

 When I was an undergraduate at Western IL University, one of my professors was a strong advocate of technique experimentation.
 His enthusiasm and encouragement made a profound and lasting impression on me.
 To this day, I continue to take classes and involve myself in the art community in an effort to learn and discover new ways to present my art.